AdamWrobel/AGH-R-workshops/README.md

 ## R workshops - advanced (list of initial topics - to be confirmed):

-Credit Risk - PD model [PL - Adam]
+Credit Risk - PD model [PL - Szymon]

 17.04.2018, 19:15

 19.04.2018, 19:00

-Market Risk - VAR model [ENG - Michael]
+To be defined

 24.04.2018, 19:15